rainydew/jsoncomparedeep/README.md

 Version 1.17 is an enhance version that supports custom handlers to handle outputs.

-Version 1.16 is a quickfix version that supports Python 3.8.
+Version 1.16 is a quickfix version that supports Python 3.8 (and 3.9 as well).

 ## Features